Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Best for: Couples and families looking for a luxe hotel in Busan

-Park Hyatt Busan occupies a towering structure with 30 floors, offering unmatched views over the South Korean coastline from the Sky Lobby and guest suites.
-This five-star property has a wide range of room types for you to choose from, some with ocean or marina views.
+It occupies a towering structure with 30 floors, offering unmatched views over the South Korean coastline from the Sky Lobby and guest suites.

 Luxury touches make this a stylish place to stay – think solid French oak flooring, granite bathrooms with bathtubs and rainfall showers, full-length windows, a range of restaurants, a swimming pool, and a spa.